site24x7/plugins/rabbitmq/README.md

 Our plugin uses Management Plugin to fetch the performance metrics (http://127.0.0.1:15672/api/overview).

-By default it is configured in the installation of RabbitMQ itself otherwise configure it.
+The management plugin is included in the RabbitMQ installation itself.To enable it execute the following command :

+rabbitmq-plugins enable rabbitmq_management

 Installation
 =============